microwave89-hv/hw-fw-notes/tools.md

 For me, the error didn't seem to harm to the execution flow.
 It seems to disappear after switching into 32-bit protected mode.
 Judging from the "u" it is likely just the disassembler which is complaining here.

 Furthermore, breakpoints didn't work for me, neither *bp* nor *br*.
 The reason for that might be that the CPU obviously isn't configured at all upon starting execution at the reset vector...

+# Skimming ASCII formats like Intel Hex/Motorola Hex/SREC/TBD for strings

+In general there are 2 methods:
+1. Q'n'd: (Only for quick overview)
+  * Delete header sums/hash lines
+  * If the file features separate data addresses, such as in an Apple .smc file, find/replace by no data as much of the address and its descriptor as you can such that none of the non-zero digits of the address is deleted *and* no odd number of digits is left in the data line
+  * Then find/replace all line descriptions including their separators by no data
+  * If there are any separators left delete them now
+  * Paste the resulting file, which by now should only contain hex-digits, to a hex viewer
+  * Skim the file for telltale strings
+2. Less q'n'd: (Idea from InversePath researchers in their 2012 talk "" ())
+  * `grep -o -E` blabla TBD

+TL;DR: Remove at least all non-hex digits, __but be extremely cautious when using find/replace to remove line descriptions and separators!
+If you accidentally remove or leave in there any odd number of hex digits (nibbles!) the file may become entirely uninterpretable when viewed in a hex viewer such as Hex Fiend.__
+I.e. all data that follows after the deletion becomes unreadable until the next odd number of nibbles are deleted.
+Depending on where and how often that happens the resulting file may appear to have "no human-readable strings at all" or just "little human-readable strings".